Maintenance Checklist Can Prevent Costly Repairs

 • Every fall complete an annual roof inspection to help prevent the need for major repairs or a roof replacement.
 The average national cost of hiring a roof inspector is $360, whereas the average cost of replacing a roof is nearly 19 times that amount.

-• Before the dog days of summer, hire a professional to service your HVAC unit.
+• Before the dog days of summer, hire an Ambrose Air AC repair professional to service your HVAC unit.
 Doing so will increase its efficiency and prevent a breakdown.
 The cost of replacing and installing an air conditioning unit can cost more than 13 times the amount of servicing one.

 • Annually check for cracks in the grout of tile floors, which can allow water to seep into the floor and cause mold growth and rot.
 According to HomeAdvisor’s Cost Guide the average national cost of repairing tile and grout is $439.
-However, the cost of testing and removing mold can be up to four times that amount.
+However, the cost of testing and removing mold can be up to four times that amount (click here to check rates).

 For free home maintenance tips, resources and to find a pre-screened professional to help you with any of these tasks, visit www.HomeAdvisor.com.